 With so many account-based marketing vendors out there, it can be hard to keep track of each platform’s features, benefits, and shortcomings.
 Platforms evolve and change rapidly, meaning analyst reports from groups like Forrester are outdated before they even come out as to what are the top ABM companies.

 So who are the key names to know in the ABM space today, and what features do they offer?
-Here’s an overview of today’s top ABM players and what you need to know about each.
+Here’s an overview of today’s top ABM companies and what you need to know about each.

 Today’s ABM market leaders